Witchie/Doc-PrepaidWaterMeterSystem/docs/installation.rst

 ..
 DANGER::
     beware killer rabbits

 ..  note::  this is a note admonition
     This is the second line of the first paragraph

     - the note contains all indented body elements following -It includes this bullet list

 ..  admonition::    And ,by the way ...
     you can make up you own admonition too

-..  topic::Topic Title
+..  topic:: Topic Title
     Subsequent Indented lines comprise the body of the topic ,and are interpreted as body elements

-..  sidebar::Optional Sidebar Title
+..  sidebar::   Optional Sidebar Title
     :subtitle:Option Sidebar SubTitle
      Subsequent indented lines comprise the body of the sidebar ,and are interpreted as body elements

 ..  line-block::
     Lend us a couple of bob till Thursday I'm absolutely skint ,But I'm expecting a postal order and ICan pay you back  as soon as it comes